owulveryck/owulveryck.github.io/content/post/20241015-value-flywheel-data.md

 ---

 In today's hyper-competitive world, businesses no longer rely solely on gut decisions or intuition; they depend on **data-driven insights** to stay agile and make fast, smart decisions.
-However, data alone isn't the answer; it's the enabler to create a momentum on a **business & technology flywheel**: a model where data drives decisions, decisions drive actions, and those actions drive value, propelling the business forward in a self-reinforcing cycle.
+However, data alone isn't the answer; it's the enabler to create momentum on a **business & technology flywheel**: a model where data drives decisions, decisions drive actions, and those actions drive value, propelling the business forward in a self-reinforcing cycle.

 In a [previous post](https://blog.owulveryck.info/2024/04/09/data-as-a-product-and-data-contract-an-evolutionary-approach-to-data-maturity.html), I used a model to explain how data could cross the borders of applications and domains to bring increasing value at the organizational level.